SonicHollow/SonicHollowForum/README.md

 #### 3.20

-Create a new branch "login", including the completed login function (database queries, verification code and cookie), not including the web pages in version 1.
+Create a new branch "login", including the completed login function (frontend and backend), not including the web pages in version 1.
 Other files remain the same.

 **Differences:**
 1. No html5, js, css in version 1.
 Only login-related files.